 There are just four spacious tents.
 These are located along the banks of the lagoon all with private plunge pools and a beautiful copper bath to enjoy the views.

 Each of the camp's suites is equipped with a professional Canon camera, all images are copied on to a USB for guests to take home.

 Zarafa offers a great range of activities beyond safari including guided walks and lagoon cruises.
 Make use of the outdoor gym or enjoy an in-room massage.

 The first camp in Botswana to be part of the Relais & Chateaux collection expect fabulous food.

 Average time to visit

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on 858 345 1761 to start planning your vacation to Zarafa Camp or take a look at our itineraries to Botswana
+Call us on 020 3993 5269 to start planning your holiday to Zarafa Camp or take a look at our itineraries to Botswana